Gardasil 9 HPV Vaccine Description

 October 8, 2020 - A new study led by Jeanine Guidry, Ph.D., assistant professor at the Robertson School of Media and Culture and a member of the Cancer Prevention and Control research program at the VCU Massey Cancer Center, compared how HPV vaccination was portrayed on Pinterest before and after the social media platform began moderating vaccine-related content.
 Findings may help public health officials utilize social media to tackle potentially harmful rhetoric and disseminate trustworthy health information.
 “Vaccine misinformation is immensely prevalent online and particularly on social media,” said Guidry, who is also director of the Media+Health Lab at VCU.
 “Although the specific influence of social media on medical decision-making remains understudied, research supports an association between online health information searches and medical decisions.”

 October 2, 2020 - Area-Level Variation and Human Papillomavirus Vaccination among Adolescents and Young Adults in the United States: A Systematic Review.
-Results demonstrate the need to move beyond existing multilevel methods and toward adopting geospatial approaches that allow for the mapping and detection of geographic areas with low HPV vaccination coverage.
+Results demonstrate the need to move beyond existing multilevel methods and adopt geospatial approaches to map and detect geographic areas with low HPV vaccination coverage.

 September 16, 2020 - U.S. Pharmacist - Human Papillomavirus Vaccine Update.